strand/make.bettermistak.es/source/resume/index.markdown

 **Teaching Assistant**, September 2013 - December 2013

 - Taught problem solving and critical thinking skills related to software development.
-- Facilitated exercises which provide students experience with building software as a team.
+- Facilitated exercises which provided students experience with building software as a team.
 - Wrote curriculum for students to practice specific technologies, problem solving skills, and building web applications.
 - Advised students with issues related to team dynamics and technical decisions.
 - Provided feedback on code written by students.